 Once students have mastered matching the letter to the picture, they can also start matching the beginning sounds in pictures to each letter.
 They can even begin to write out the word if they are ready!
 This cut and paste activity is great practice for this skill.

 I hope these beginning sounds activities and ideas have given you an idea and step-by-step plan for teaching these important phonemic awareness and phonics skills to your students.
 These activities build on each other to ensure that your students are building a strong foundation for reading skills to come.
-You can find all of these activities in my beginning sounds centers and activities bundle!
+You can find all of these activities, plus middle sounds and ending sounds in my Sounds in Words Activities Bundle!